 Daniel Patrick Moynihan observed: “Some . . . deny the existence of evil and others the existence of grace.
 The art of politics is to live with the reality of both.”
 With this comment in mind, we take a realistic overview of American politics.
 This course aims to:

 Some of the readings are provocative.
 Do not assume that your professor agrees with everything in the readings, or that you need to do so.
+Because constructive disagreement sharpens thinking, deepens understanding, and reveals novel insights, I not only encourage it, I expect it.
 Feel free to challenge anything you read, but back up what you say.
+Bring light, not heat.

 Classes will include lecture and discussion.
 Finish the readings